 - Ph.D. in Architectural Sciences (Concentration in Architectural Acoustics)

 - Ph.D. in Architectural Sciences (Concentration in Built Ecologies)

 - Ph.D. in Architectural Sciences (Concentration in Lighting)

-as well as in emerging areas of specialization in aspects of architecture and technology.
+and also in emerging areas of specialization in aspects of architecture and technology.

 Research Innovations and Initiatives

 Communication Acoustics The School of Architecture faculty is renowned for its acoustic consulting expertise and academic research in many areas of communication acoustics such as advanced techniques for computational modeling of room acoustics.
 Examples of current research include modeling and perception of coupled acoustical spaces, including sound and vision, perception of early reflections due to scattering of sound by rough surfaces and the fine structure of reverberation, room sound coloration, acoustics of under-balcony environments, and telepresence questions involving cross-modal interaction between visual and acoustical stimuli, as well as interaction between tactile and aural stimuli.

 Acoustics of Concert Halls and Other Performance Venues and Classrooms